saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Storage/storage.md

     - can create backup plans

 - <b> Cloud Endure Disaster Recovery </b>
-    - Continously replicates your machines into low cost staging area in your target AWS account and preferred region enabling fast and reliable recovery if one of the data center fails
+    - Continuously replicates your machines into low cost staging area in your target AWS account and preferred region enabling fast and reliable recovery if one of the data center fails

 - <b> Amazon FSx </b>
     - <u>a feature rich and highly-performant file system</u>